AI customer service

 What are the best AI help desk tools?

-The best AI help desk tools in 2026 include QuantumDesk, Zendesk, Freshdesk, Zoho Desk, SysAid, and eesel AI, each fitting a different team profile and use case.
+In my testing, the best AI help desk tools in 2026 are QuantumDesk, Zendesk, Freshdesk, Intercom, Gorgias, Zoho Desk, SysAid, and eesel AI, each fitting a different team profile and use case.

-From AI-native SMB support and knowledge-base resolution to enterprise ticket triage and IT automation, the right pick depends on your channel mix, ticket volume, and whether you need AI built into the platform or layered on top of existing infrastructure.
+From AI-native SMB support and Shopify-specific automation to enterprise ticket triage, chat-first SaaS support, and IT automation, the right pick depends on your channel mix, ticket volume, and whether you need AI built into the platform or layered on top of existing infrastructure.
+If AI depth matters less than broad functionality, our roundup of the best help desk software covers the wider category too.

 Which AI help desk tool is best for D2C brands?

-QuantumDesk is the best AI help desk for D2C brands handling support across WhatsApp, Instagram, email, and live chat in one unified workspace.
+QuantumDesk is the best AI help desk for D2C brands handling support across WhatsApp, Instagram, email, and live chat in one unified workspace, especially now that native Shopify integration is live.

-Helix AI resolves repetitive order, refund, and product queries automatically while the AI-curated inbox prioritizes urgent complaints from peak sales spikes before they escalate into negative public reviews that cost the brand future customers and repeat purchases.
+Quantum AI resolves repetitive order, refund, and product queries automatically while the AI-curated inbox prioritizes urgent complaints from peak sales spikes before they escalate into negative public reviews that cost the brand future customers and repeat purchases.
+Gorgias is worth a look too if your ticket volume is almost entirely Shopify order and shipping questions.

 How do I choose the right AI help desk tool?